marc-bouvier/marc-bouvier.github.io/_posts/2018-01-29-learning-LISP-Clojure.md

 date: 2018-01-29
 tags: Clojure Functional-Programming LISP Immutability
 ---

-Here are some resurces to understand and learn LISP & Clojure.
+Here are some resources to understand and learn LISP & Clojure.

 ## Clojure